Steffen Bilger

-Steffen Bilger (born 16 February 1979) is a German politician of the Christian Democratic Union (CDU) and member of the Bundestag for the constituency of Ludwigsburg.
+Steffen Bilger (born 16 February 1979) is a German lawyer and politician of the Christian Democratic Union (CDU) who has been serving as the Federal Minister of Transport in the government of Chancellor Friedrich Merz since 2026.
+He has been a member of the Bundestag for the constituency of Ludwigsburg since 2009.

 From 2018 until 2021, Bilger served as Parliamentary State Secretary at the Federal Ministry of Transport and Digital Infrastructure in the cabinet of Chancellor Angela Merkel.

 Education and early career

-After graduation in 1998 at Max Born High School in Backnang, Bilger did his civil service.
+After graduation in 1998 at Max Born High School in Backnang, Bilger did his civilian service.
 He then studied law at the Eberhard-Karls University of Tübingen, which he finished in 2004 with the first state law examination.
 In 2006, Bilger completed a legal traineeship at the Stuttgart Regional Court with the second state law exam.

 In 2007, Bilger was admitted as a lawyer and founded a law firm together with two colleagues.
 From 2006 until 2009, he also worked in the strategy department of the Mannheim-based energy service company MVV Energie.

 Political career

-Already as a student Bilger joined the Young Union in 1996 and was also a member of the CDU.
-From 1998 to 1999 he served as chairman of the Baden-Württemberg Land branch of the Pupils' Union and from 1998 to 2000 as federal managing director of the Pupil Union Germany.
+Already as a student Bilger joined the Young Union (JU) in 1996 and was also a member of the CDU.
+From 1998 to 1999 he served as chairman of the Baden-Württemberg state branch of the Pupils' Union and from 1998 to 2000 as federal managing director of the Pupils Union Germany.
 In 2006, Bilger was elected chairman of the Junge Union Baden-Württemberg and was confirmed in office in the years 2008, 2009 and 2010.

-On 1 October 2011, Bilger was elected district chairman of the CDU North Württemberg, the largest of the four CDU districts in Baden-Württemberg.
+In 2011, Bilger was elected district chairman of the CDU North Württemberg, the largest of the four CDU districts in Baden-Württemberg.
 He won clearly against his competitor, the former Secretary of State for Arts, Dietrich Birk.
 After his election as CDU district chairman, he ran again as country chairman of the Junge Union and was replaced in this office on 12 November 2011 by the Mannheim CDU city councillor Nikolas Löbel.